NunuMarie3000/Can-of-Books-Frontend/README.md

 ## Change Log

-09/02/22 2:05pm - Application renders carousel of books from mongodb database via axios.get request to server
+09/02/22 2:05pm - Application renders carousel of books from mongodb database via axios.get request to server 9/02/22 2:39pm - Implemented cards on the carousel, display looks waaaay better 9/02/22 6:24pm - User can create new books and the the application automatically rerenders the carousel with new book

 ## Estimates